 Methods: Traplines: Small mammals were trapped on two permanent traplines in planted brome fields near Kings Creek.
 Each trapline consisted of 20 stations with an inter-station distance of 15 m and terminal stations (1 and 20) at least 50 m from the boundary of the treatment unit.
 Stations 1, 5, 10, 15 and 20 on each trapline were marked with stakes of galvanized conduit.
 All stations were marked with fluorescent orange plastic surveyor flags at least once per year.

 Trapping Procedures: Small mammals were trapped for 4 consecutive nights per trapline during each trapping period.
 Two large Sherman live traps (7.6 by 8.9 by 22.9 cm) were placed within 1 m of the surveyor flag or conduit at each station.
 Traps were baited with a mixture of high-quality creamy peanut butter (e.g., Jif) and oatmeal (Quaker old-fashioned oatmeal) in spring and autumn.
 The mixture was rolled into a small ball (1.5-2.0 cm in diameter) and wrapped in a 10-cm square of weighing paper.
 The bait was suspended in the trap by closing the back door of the trap on the twisted end of the weighing paper.
 In the summer trapping period, peanut butter was placed on the inside of the back door of the trap.
-Polyester fiberfill ( 5 g) was compressed by a #8 rubber band and used as nesting material in each trap in spring and autumn sampling periods.
+Polyester fiberfill (5 g) was compressed by a #8 rubber band and used as nesting material in each trap in spring and autumn sampling periods.
 This nesting material reduced trap mortality in inclement weather.
 With the nest material and a large amount of bait in each trap, mammals typically were in good condition at the time that trap were checked in all types of weather.
-In the event that > 50% of the traps were closed overnight without an individual captured (e.g., due to raccoons running the traplines and setting off traps), traps were set for additional nights until < 50% of traps per night were closed without captures on that trapline.
+In the event that greater than pr equal to 50% of the traps were closed overnight without an individual captured (e.g., due to raccoons running the traplines and setting off traps), traps were set for additional nights until less than 50% of traps per night were closed without captures on that trapline.
 In the event that raccoon disturbances occurred multiple nights within a trapping period, large animal wire-cage traps were set for the raccoons, and when captured, the raccoons were moved out of the area to other wooded habitats on Konza Prairie, so that the trapping period could be completed.

 Form of Data Output: The total number of mammals captured by species by trapline forms the database CSM03.